 Only 320m off Kailua Beach is Popoia, also known as Flat Island.
 It’s a relatively small island home to many wedge-tailed shearwaters who take sanction here.
-The centre of the island is roped off so be respectful and stay on the outskirts.
+The center of the island is roped off so be respectful and stay on the outskirts.
 There is a sandy landing spot which is very easy to get to.
-If you plan on reaching the Mokulua Islands then I would advise to bypass Flat Island.
+If you plan on reaching the Mokulua Islands then I would advise bypassing Flat Island.

 For more information on Kailua Kayaks, click here.